 In general, income chargeable to income tax under Case III of Schedule D shall "be computed on the full amount of the profits or income arising within the year of assessment".
-This is known as the "arising basis" of assessment. (i.e. the income is assessable in the tax year in which it arises whether or not remitted to the State) [Section 70(2) TCA 1997].
+This is known as the "arising basis" of assessment and is set out in section 70(2) of the Taxes Consolidation Act 1997 (TCA).
+Where the "arising basis" applies, income is assessable in the tax year in which it arises regardless of whether it is remitted to the State.

-However, in the case of an individual who satisfies the Revenue Commissioners that he or she is not domiciled in the State, s/he may avail of an alternate computational basis of assessment in respect of income from foreign securities and possessions.
+However, in the case of an individual who satisfies Revenue that he or she is not domiciled in the State, she or he may avail of an alternate computational basis of assessment in respect of income from foreign securities and possessions.

-This alternate computational basis of assessment determines that the income from the foreign securities and possessions of persons who are not domiciled in the State to be assessed under Case III of Schedule D shall be computed on the full amount of the actual sums received in the State in the relevant tax year rather than the income arising in that year.
-This basis of computation is more commonly known as the "remittance basis" of assessment. [see Section 71(3) TCA 1997].
+This alternate computational basis of assessment determines that the income from the foreign securities and possessions of persons who are not domiciled in the State, to be assessed under Case III of Schedule D, shall be computed on the full amount of the actual sums received in the State in the relevant tax year rather than the income arising in that year.
+This basis of computation is more commonly known as the "remittance basis" of assessment, section 71(3) TCA 1997 refers.